Erotemic/shitspotter/README.rst

 Check back for updates, but because this is a personal project, it might take some time for it to fully drop.

 * 2024-05-21 - Slowing down release cycles.
 Still collecting images at roughly the same rate.
+CIDs for recent and previous releases are now in the CID table.
-* 2024-03-30 - New CID is ``bafybeibw5xqmdiycd7vw5qqdf3ceidjbq3cv4taalkc3ruu3qeqmqdy6sm``.
-This includes recent models that have been performing reasonably well.
+* 2024-03-30 - This includes recent models that have been performing reasonably well.
-* 2024-02-29 - New CID is ``bafybeia2gphecs3pbrccwopg63aka7lxy5vj6btcwyazf47q6jlqjgagru``.
-Going to change this year to be 1/3 validation, next update will have a new split.
+* 2024-02-29 - Going to change this year to be 1/3 validation, next update will have a new split.
 Will also rework this README eventually.
 * 2024-02-22 - Added centralized Girder download link to increase accessibility of the data with an ok-ish pretrained model.
 * 2024-01-31 - First update of 2024.
 New images are being added to the validation split.
-New CID is ``bafybeibxxrs3w7iquirv262ctgcwgppgvaglgtvcabb76qt5iwqgwuzgv4``.
 * 2023-12-31 - Last update of 2023.
 We also welcome a new content contributor: Roadie.
 Details will be added in the acknowledgements.
-New CID is ``bafybeihuem7qz2djallypbb6bo5z7ojqnjz5s4xj6j3c4w4aztqln4tbzu``.
 * 2023-12-20 - More images and many more annotations.
 Data collected next year (2024) will be part of the validation set.
-New CID is ``bafybeifkufkmmx3qxbvxe5hbskxr4gijkevcryxwp3mys2pqf4yjv2tobu``.
 * 2023-11-17 - More images and annotations.
-New CID is ``bafybeie275n5f4f64vodekmodnktbnigsvbxktffvy2xxkcfsqxlie4hrm``.
 * 2023-10-19 - A few new images, the last images from Bezoar, who passed away today.
 * 2023-10-15 - The next phase of the project - annotation and training - has begun.
 Also 82 new images.
 * 2023-08-22 - 182 new images.